 10 Ways to Improve Your B2B Content Marketing Strategy in 2020

-At the start of every new year, goal setting can get complicated for content marketers.
-You have a million choices for what to improve or how achieve better results: Track better KPIs and prove ROI.
+At the start of every new year or new quarter, goal setting can get complicated for content marketers.
+B2B content marketing strategy can be tricky because you have a million choices for what to improve or how achieve better results: Track better KPIs and prove ROI.
 Deepen customer relationships with content that goes beyond quick lead gen. Expand your audience insights with new research.
 Become a better consultative partner to other business units.

 For conscientious content marketers, all these options boil down to being more strategic.
 Seeing the bigger picture.
 Being proactive, not reactive.
 Focused, not flying blind.

-But where to start with that lofty vision?
+But where to begin with that lofty vision?
 Right here.
-We’ve outlined 10 concrete, strategic projects that will help you lay the foundation for smarter, more impactful content marketing in 2020.
+We’ve outlined 10 concrete, strategic projects that will help you transform your B2B content marketing strategy and lay the foundation for smarter, more impactful marketing in 2020.
+By undertaking these projects, you’ll also master some of the most important B2B content marketing best practices.
 Learn how to:

 - Revisit 2019 goals and KPIs to capture lessons learned.